Drennan98/TeeTime/README.md

 # Testing

+## User Story Testing

+### User Story 1 - Create a convenient, easy-to-navigate interface
+    - Description: Create an application is intuitive and user friendly.
+    - Steps:
+        1. Navigate the site freely, all buttons and links are displayed clearly.
+        2. Hover pseudo classes are applied for accessibility.

+### User Story 2 - Create, Edit and Delete Functions
+    - Description: Give the user the ability Create, Edit and Delete items.
+    - Steps:
+        1. Log in or register if you haven't already registered.
+        2. Create a post.
+        3. Click "View posts here!".
+        4. The user will see 3 options, "Delete Post!", "View Post!" and "Edit Post!".
+    - Expected Results: The user can Create, Edit and Delete items which was essential functionality for this project.

+### User Story 3 - View the dates a blog post was created
+    - Description: Show the date a post was created on TeeTime.
+    - Steps:
+        1. Create a post.
+        2. Click "View posts here!".
+        3. View the date a post was created.
+    - Expected Results: The user can see the date a post was created.

+### User Story 4 - Different golf courses
+    - Description: Create a feature where the users could see list of golf courses submitted to allow comparisons.
+    - Steps:
+        1. Click "Golf Courses" in the navbar.
+        2. Click "add a new golf course".
+        3. Click "View list of golf courses!".
+        4. The user will have the option to delete a course also.
+    - Expected Results: View list of submitted golf courses.

+### User Story 5 - Commenting other peoples posts (Future feature)
+    - Description: The ability to comment on other users posts.
+    - Steps:
+        1. Click "Golf News" or log in and create a post.
+        2. Click "View post!" to view the post.
+        3. You will see an option to add a comment.
+    - Expected Results: Users can comment on eachothers posts, the comment will show the date of creation and the user who created it.

+### User Story 6 - Signing up for golf newsletter (Will not be implemented at this time)
+    - Description: Sign up for a golf newsletter with the latest news from the golf world.

+### User Story 7 - Course ratings (Will not be implmented at this time)
+    - Description: Add the ability to rate courses which were submitted by users.

+### User Story 8 - Defensive programming
+    - Description: When signing out, the user is asked "Are you sure you want to sign out?"
+    - Steps:
+        1. Login or Register using the links provided.
+        2. Click "Logout"
+        3. You will see the message "Are you sure you want to sign out?"
+    - Expected Results: The user can click "sign out" if they wish.
+But, this feature is implemented so if they hit "Logout" by accident, they are reminded that they have done so.

+### User Story 9 - Search functions (Will not be implemented at this stage)
+    - Description: The ability to search posts created.

+### User Story 10 - Background story of creator (Will not be implemented at this time)
+    - Description: Page showcasing the idea behind TeeTime and the background of the creator.

 ## Browser Compatibility

 - The site works as intended on Google Chrome and Safari.
 No issuses were reported.